Charly-Wolf/charly-wolf/README.md

  After a long journey around Northern Europe, I decided to dive deep into the IT world, so I started learning coding and moved to Germany.

+- 🧑🏻‍💻 React, Flask, C#, C++, Javascript
 - 🌆 Doing an apprenticeship in Software development (Ausbildung zum Fachinformatiker für Anwendungsentwicklung) -> C#, C++, Blazor, JavaScript, HTML, CSS, Azure, Python, Flask, React, Jira, etc.
 - 🤓 I'm super curious, very motivated and love to learn!
 - 👯 Open to collaborating with developers/designers.
 - ⚡ Fun fact: I love to play my Ibanez Guitar and make photos with my Nikon D750!
-- 🌎 Fluent in Spanish, English and German, learning Italian (+ I can say a few phrases in Swedish & Danish).
+- 🌎 Fluent in Spanish, English and German, learning Italian and Japanese (+ I can say a few phrases in Swedish & Danish).

 ## Connect with me 📧